digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 a bond issuer.
 For the purpose of lifecycling in Daml Finance, we require one of the counterparties to take the role as issuer.
 This counterparty will serve as calculation agent and provide the observables required to calculate the swap payments.

+The documentation of the Daml Finance asset model contains an :ref:`OTC swap example <otc-swap-asset-model>`.